yardstick-benchmarks/yardstick-docker/README.md

 ![alt AMI](https://raw.githubusercontent.com/yardstick-benchmarks/yardstick-docker/master/img/select_amis.png)
 4. Choose `yardstick-benchmark-server`.
 5. On the Choose an Instance Type page, select the hardware configuration and size of the instance to launch.
 Recommend to choose high network performance instance types: *m3.xlarge, m3.2xlarge, c4.2xlarge, c4.xlarge*.
 6. On the Configure Instance Details page choose number of instances.
-Add benchmark configuration properties into Advanced Details section: *GIT_REPO, AWS_ACCESS_KEY, AWS_SECRET_KEY, ES3_BUCKET(optional)*.
+Add benchmark configuration properties into Advanced Details section: *GIT_REPO, AWS_ACCESS_KEY, AWS_SECRET_KEY*.
 For more information about credential see amazon documentation. http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html
 ![alt Benchmark properties](https://raw.githubusercontent.com/yardstick-benchmarks/yardstick-docker/master/img/bench_prop.png)
 7. On the Tag Instance set value for Name tag.
 For example `server`.
 8. On the Configure Security Group page create or choose security group which has an inbound rule for port 0-65535.
 For example: